To provide a learning environment which will encourage our children to achieve their best always.

 • Always walk around corners of buildings, and only walk inside classrooms.

 • Take your hat off when you enter a classroom.
-Remember hats must be worn from 1 November to 31
+Remember hats must be worn in term 1 and term 4.
+No hat = no play and repeated violations will result in students having to write the creed of the hat.

 • Stay out of Rooms at playtime and lunchtime unless your name is on the board.